 Due to the rapid growth and extreme vigor of hemp, few pests or diseases are of major concern.

-Disclaimer: The contents of this article is for educational and gardening purposes only.
+Disclaimer: The contents of this article are for educational and gardening purposes only.
 Before planting hemp in your garden, it is always important to check if a plant is allowed in your particular area.
 Your local municipality or extension office can help with this.